-- A request for a change of IAS exam centre by candidates will not be entertained by the commission.
+- The commission will not entertain a request for a change of IAS exam centre by candidates.

 UPSC Prelims exam centres are spread all over the country to ensure that the maximum number of candidates can appear for the exam from all parts of India.
-The Mains exam which is held based on the results of Prelims is held in selected cities across the country.
+The UPSC Mains, which is held based on the results of Prelims, is held in selected cities across the country.
 The number of cities that will host IAS Mains exam centres is 24.
 Here are a few things to remember while reporting to an IAS exam centre:

-- Candidates can only bring their UPSC admit card, identity document and black ball point pen inside an UPSC exam centre.
+- Candidates can only bring their UPSC Admit Card, identity document and black ballpoint pen inside a UPSC exam centre.
 No valuables should be carried as the safety of these will not be guaranteed by the exam centre or the commission.
 Extra sheets for rough work will be provided by the UPSC and none should be carried from outside.

-- Books, study material, electronic devices like calculators and phones, slide rules, stencils of maps, mathematical or drawing instruments are not allowed inside the IAS exam centre and are defined as unfair means, which would result in cancellation of candidature and being barred from all UPSC exams in the future.
+- Books, study material, electronic devices like calculators and phones, slide rules, stencils of maps, mathematical or drawing instruments are not allowed inside the IAS exam centre.
+They are defined as unfair means, which would result in cancellation of candidature and being barred from all UPSC exams in the future.